srobo/team-emails/SR2025/2025-03-13-competition-details.md

 - Ensure your battery is protected, ideally housed in its own rigid container.
 - Make sure you have a way to mount the flag.
 We may have a few spare mounts, but please do not rely on this.
 [Plastic push-fit couplers][push-fit-couplers] work well for this.
 - Make sure your robot fits inside the size constraints.
 If it doesn't, it will have a meeting with the _saw of shame_.
 - Make sure there are 2 spare USB ports: 1 for your code, and 1 for our "Competition USB".
-This Competition USB tells your robot that it's [in the Competition][competition-mode] and which corner it's starting in (and thus populates the [`robot.zone` property][robot-attributes]).
+This Competition USB tells your robot that it's [at the Competition][competition-mode] and which corner it's starting in (and thus populates the [`robot.zone` property][robot-attributes]).
 You will not be able to compete without this.

 All of these and more can be found in our [safety regulations][safety-regulations] and [design rules][design-rules].